 All the scientific advancements and technological breakthroughs that we create today are a result of brilliant minds.

-The power of thinking that enables imagination that has given us the greatest inventions of our time.
+The power of thinking that enables imagination has given us the greatest inventions of our time.

 Thinking is a mechanism that enables the human experience.
 Put to the right use; our mind can do wonders and make us experience dimensions that we cannot imagine even in our wildest dreams.